 Signs and symptoms:

-ASD is a spectrum disorder, meaning that every individual with autism has a separate set of strengths and challenges.
+Autism is a spectrum disorder, meaning that every individual with autism has a separate set of strengths and challenges.
 Those with autism may struggle with communication, emotional, and social skills.
-People with ASD also have different ways of paying attention, learning, or reacting to others.
+Some people have different ways of paying attention, learning, or reacting to others.
 Symptoms of autism start during early childhood and can last till the end of life.

-Some children, with ASD, have difficulty in learning, compared to their neurotypical peers of the same age.
+Some children, have difficulty in learning, compared to their neurotypical peers of the same age.
 Some have typical to high levels of intelligence, and learn quickly, yet have difficulty in communicating and applying their skills in daily life and adjusting to various situations.
-Some common signs shown by those with ASD are as follows:
+Some common signs shown with autism are:

 Social Communication and Interaction Skills: